Flood & Water Bill

 Flood & Water Management Bill

-MP for Beverley and Holderness, Graham Stuart, has backed calls for changes to be made to a draft of the Flood and Water Bill – designed to protect communities and from floods such as those which hit the region in 2007.
+MP for Beverley and Holderness, Graham Stuart, has backed calls for changes to be made to a draft of the Flood and Water Bill – designed to protect communities and business from floods such as those which hit the region in 2007.

 Today the National Flood Forum (NFF), a charitable organisation which provides support and advice to communities and individuals which have suffered flooding or are at risk of flooding, said the draft Bill failed to simplify the current confusing structure of organisations involved in dealing with flood risk management.